fuxelius/atmega4808_bare_metal/README.md

 Quit serial with ``CTRL+T Q``

+### Roll it all your own
+For those so inclined, the entire avr-toolchain can be compiled from scratch by following these [instructions](https://github.com/arduino/toolchain-avr).

 ## C Development

 Now that the environment is up and functional, we should take a look at how C-development takes place.